andrewjkramer/titan-community-bank/README.md

 Local installation:

-0. need to install pnpm on your OS...
+0. need to install pnpm on your OS... via npm or other methods:

 "https://pnpm.io/installation"

-or for Windows
+or for Windows (will need to uninstall Node.js first, this version is to use it as an exe which will allow you to use it as a nvm replacement to manage Node.js versions...)

 "https://stackoverflow.com/questions/75365692/how-to-install-pnpm-on-windows"